Skinny Egg Salad

 - Adding chives or green onion to the mix – This addition bulks up the egg salad so it feels like we’re eating more quantity but the calories are actually less per serving.
 It also gives the egg salad a nice crunch, which is so good.

 - Serving options – Get creative with how you serve egg salad.
 I love topping rice cakes with my egg salad and they add very little calories to my meal.
-You can also go low-carb (without bread), and serve the egg salad in a lettuce wrap or on top of a bed of greens, which makes it perfect for those on a keto diet.
+You can also go low-carb (without bread), and serve the egg salad in a lettuce wrap or on top of a bed of greens, which makes it perfect for those on following a keto or Whole30 diet .

 HOW TO MAKE SKINNY EGG SALAD